appium/appium-xcuitest-driver/docs/troubleshooting.md

 ## Clear the application local data explicitly for real devices

 iOS real device could have a situation that has application data locally but the application package is not on the device.
-It can occur an [offload application]((https://discussions.apple.com/thread/254887240)) state, cached application state or when an application installation fails.
+It can occur an [offload application](https://discussions.apple.com/thread/254887240) state, cached application state or when an application installation fails.
+An example of the installation failure is `ApplicationVerificationFailed` by invalid provisioning profile.

 Under the situation, the application will not listed in the result of [mobile: listApps](execute-methods.md#mobile-listapps) and installed application check such as [mobile: isAppInstalled](execute-methods.md#mobile-isappinstalled).